 - This box set exudes total class!
 Where you as completely impressed with this box set as everybody else?

-- Did they leave anything out that you really wanted included?
+- Did they leave anything out that you really wanted to be included?

 - Did you have anything to do with the omission of the ¡Guitarra!
 A Musical Journey Through Spain DVD from you spectacular box set?

-- A lot of recording artist record more than what they actually need for an actual LP release.
+- A lot of recording artists record more than what they actually need for an actual LP release.

 Do you remember if there might be any unreleased recordings in the vaults at RCA?
 Westminster?
 Decca?

-Throughout your interviews you mention you father a great deal since he was such a large part of your early career.
+Throughout your interviews, you mention your father a great deal since he was such a large part of your early career.

 - Are any of your siblings musical?